 Drama, clowning, music, puppetry, drawing, painting, and pottery are all ministries kids enjoy.
 Allow kids the creative freedom to express their feelings, explore biblical concepts, and apply truth to their lives.

-RaNae Street is the director of children’s ministry and Christine McKee is the assistant director of children’s ministry at Ginghamsburg Church in Tipp City, Ohio.
+RaNae Street and Christine McKee are former directors of children’s ministry at Ginghamsburg Church in Tipp City, Ohio.